ndwilliams/venue-client/README.md

 ## Description

-Venue is a full-stack platform where concert goers can extensively search through all the concerts occuring in Nashville on a given night.
-The application prevents Nashvillians from missing shows from their favorite artists, allows users to discover new favorites, and supports local, independently owned venues by providing a larger market presence.
-Concert goers can filter shows by date and venue, and add new venues or shows when announced.
-Venue's server-side is built with Django Rest Framework/Python and React and Tailwind CSS on client-side to provide full CRUD functionality, secure user authentication, and a smooth and efficient user experience.
+Venue is a comprehensive concert discovery platform designed to empower users in Nashville to explore and attend live music events seamlessly.
+Venue ensures that concert enthusiasts stay informed about upcoming shows featuring their favorite artists, discover new talent, and contribute to the thriving local music scene.
+Our platform is built using Django Rest Framework/Python for server-side functionalities, coupled with React and Tailwind CSS for an immersive and intuitive user experience.

 ## Wireframe & ERD